๐Ÿง‘๐Ÿพโ€๐Ÿ’ป prep

 • be easy to read

-• to give clear feedback on what the current output is
+• give clear feedback on what the current output is

-• to give clear feedback on what the target output is
+• give clear feedback on what the target output is

 We can use a short dialogue to think about why we want to use a testing framework: